21st Annual Workshop

 Accommodations & Parking

-For hotel information please go to:www.yolocvb.org, and look under "Davis" for "Hotels & Inns."
+For hotel information, visit our Welcome to Davis page.
 A valid UCD permit is required to park on campus.
 Daily Visitor Permits (VP) are available for $9.00 and may be purchased from permit dispensing machines located at the entrance to visitor parking lots.

 III International Conference on Fresh-cut Produce: Maintaining Quality & Safety